 TSS The evaluator shall verify that the TSS indicates that the random number generated that meets the requirements in this PP is used, and that the length of "x" meets the stipulations in the requirement.

-the IKE key exchar AC DRBG with SHA-256 for the generation of DH exponents and nonces in nge protocol of length 224 bits (for DH Group 14), 256 bits (for DH and 384 bits (for DH Group 20).
+The TOE uses HM the IKE key excha Groups 19 and 24 AC DRBG with SHA-256 for the generation of DH exponents and nonces ir nge protocol of length 224 bits (for DH Group 14), 256 bits (for DH) and 384 bits (for DH Group 20).

 Guidance N/A

 N/A

 Testing N/A

+N/A

+2.2.10.1 0FCS_IPSEC_EXT.1.1 0

 TSS If the first selection is chosen, the evaluator shall check to ensure that, for each DH group supported, the TSS describes the process for generating each nonce.